cantina/cantina/README.md

   './plugins/myotherplugin'
 ];

-// A number of different configuration setups are supported, one of which
-// is passing config in manually. var conf = {
+// You can pass configuration here (though the preferred location is ./etc) var conf = {
   http: {
     host: 'localhost',